home-assistant/home-assistant.io/source/_integrations/thread.markdown

    - Follow the instructions on screen.
    - **Result**: You will see a confirmation stating that Thread credentials from Home Assistant have been added to this device.

-### Case 2: Create a HA border router when there is an existing network
+### Case 2: Creating a HA border router when there is an existing network

 Follow these steps if you want to turn Home Assistant into a Thread border router using the Thread radio of Yellow, SkyConnect, or another compatible radio but you already have third-party Thread networks present.